Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Oxygen starvation.

-If a person receives a lot of blood transfusion, then this naturally provokes an increase in its volume in the body.
-With increased physical exertion, while in the heat, with hypoxia, blood volumes increase due to the body's own reserves.
+If a person is transfused with a lot of blood, this naturally provokes an increase in its volume in the body.
+With increased physical activity, exposure to heat, and hypoxia, blood volumes increase due to the body’s own reserves.

 The development of hypervolemia of the pulmonary circulation can occur for the following reasons:

-Alveolar hypoxia to which oxygen will not reach.
-The reason for this violation is chronic bronchitis, chronic lung obstruction, silicosis, anthracosis, bronchiectasis, etc.
+Hypoxia of the alveoli to which oxygen will not reach.
+The reason for such a violation is chronic bronchitis, chronic pulmonary obstruction, silicosis, anthracosis, bronchiectasis, etc.

-Spasm of small arteries of the lungs.
-Stress, pulmonary embolism, mitral stenosis can lead to the development of such a violation.
+Spasm of the small arteries of the lungs.
+Stress, pulmonary embolism, stenosis can lead to the development of such a disorder mitral valve.

-High pressure in the airways, which leads to a strong cough, a jump in barometric pressure, violations of technology when performing mechanical ventilation.
+High blood pressure respiratory tract what does it lead to coughing, jump in barometric pressure, violations of technology when performing mechanical ventilation.

-Malfunctions of the left ventricle of the heart, which is observed with myocardial infarction, against the background of arrhythmias and with myocarditis.
+Malfunction of the left ventricle of the heart, which is observed during myocardial infarction, against the background of arrhythmia and myocarditis.

 Excessive ejection of blood from the right ventricle of the heart.

-Tumors, aneurysms, adhesions and other disorders that get in the way of the blood vessels that carry blood from the lungs.
+Tumors, aneurysms, adhesions and other disorders that interfere with the blood vessels that carry blood from the lungs.

 Chronic poisoning of the body with narcotic substances.